sdbuchanan/HtB-Writeups-Retired/heist/heist.md

 ```
 Enter ports **5985** and **49669**.

-**5985** is a Windows remote management protcol port
+**5985** - This is a Windows remote management protcol port.

-**49669** I can't find too much about this port nmap is saying that its a Windows RPC port.
+**49669** - I can't find too much about this port, but nmap is saying that its a Windows RPC port.

 I wanted to enumerate a little more before deciding what direction to go.
-I tried a few more of the impacket tools without many results until I got to https://github.com/SecureAuthCorp/impacket/blob/master/examples/lookupsid.py:
+I tried a few more of the impacket tools without many results until I got to [lookupsid.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/lookupsid.py):

 ```console
 root@endeavour:/usr/local/bin# python lookupsid.py hazard:stealth1agent@10.10.10.149